Isaiahak/EECS-2311-Group-Project/README.md

 1. Click 'Module Path' --> and double-click 'postgresql-42.7.2'
 2. A window should pop up, here enter the path to the postgresql-42.7.2.jar file that you took note of earlier, select the jar, click open, and then click 'Apply and close'

-**TO ESTABLISH A CONNECTION TO THE DATABASE WITH THE SQL FILE**
+Step 4: Establish a connection to the database with the sql file

+Note: Please ensure to use "ITR3_Database.sql" located in "EECS-2311-Group-Project"

-Create a blank database in terminal and run the following command in the directory that contains the sql file. pg_restore -U username -d dbname -1 newpawdb.sql Replace username with the username that you used to create the database you created, replace dbname with the name of the database you created.
+Create a blank database in the terminal or pgAdmin.

+For the terminal: run the following command in the directory that contains the sql file. pg_restore -U username -d dbname -1 newpawdb.sql Replace username with the username that you used to create the database you created, replace dbname with the name of the database you created.

 ![image](https://github.com/Isaiahak/EECS-2311-Group-Project/assets/97921328/4d0a26a9-8637-4c68-9cd5-6e03cd3bf756)

+For pgAdmin: Simply right-click the empty database you created, select 'Restore..." and put the path to the sql file, select 'open' and 'Restore'

-In the database connection method,  (src>backend.database.Database.java) replace "password" with your postgresql password, "postgres" with your username, and "pawdb" with the dbname defined in the above command.
+In the database connection method,  (src>backend.database.Database.java) replace "password" with your postgresql password, "postgres" with the postrgesql username used to create the database, and "pawdb" with the dbname defined in the above command.

-Note: Please ensure to use finalter2db.sql

 **To Run**